mujtaba-qureshi/Customer_Segmentation/README.md

 Creating Customer Segmentation Using Unsupervised Learning (Clustering)

 ## Project Introduction
-This project is based on real-life data provided to Udacity by their Bertelsmann partners AZ Direct and Arvato Finance Solution.
+This project is based on real-life data provided to _Udacity_ by their _Bertelsmann partners AZ Direct and Arvato Finance Solution_.
 The data here concerns a company that performs mail-order sales in Germany.
 The **objective** of the project is to: